vindarel/cl-readline/README.md

 and perhaps reedit those lines, and perform csh-like history expansion on previous commands.

-This bindings provide Lispy interface to GNU Readline somewhat reducing its hair.
+These bindings provide Lispy interface to GNU Readline somewhat reducing its hair.
 Some minor features are omitted, they may be added by request.
 Open an issue if you have any propositions.